 How are Same Day Crowns Made?

-The obvious difference between a traditional crown-making method and a same day crown method is you only need one appointment for the same day crowns.
+The primary difference between a traditional crown-making method and a same day crown method is you only need one appointment for the same day crowns.
 However, there are additional differences worthy of note.
-For example, Dr. Powell will use a Computer-Aided Design (CAD) & Computer-Aided Manufacturing (CAM) device to explore the area instead of an X-ray.
-Also, as opposed to the discomfort of having an impression, an image will be used to sculpt the matching patterns, cervices, and coloration of the crown by a machine in Dr. Powell’s office.
-Your permanent crown will be placed over your existing tooth within the same visit.
+For example, Dr. Powell and his team will use a Computer-Aided Design (CAD) & Computer-Aided Manufacturing (CAM) device to explore the area.
+Also, as opposed to an impression that is sent off to a lab, a digital scan will be used to directly mill the matching patterns, cervices, and coloration of the crown by a machine in-house.
+Your crown will then be placed over your existing tooth within the same visit.

 Are Traditional Crowns Better Than Same Day Crowns?